About Us

 The Fairlanguage Team

-We merged with the linguistic consultancy LUB at the beginning of 2023.
+We have been part of the linguistic consultancy LUB GmbH since the beginning of 2023.

-You can therefore find a list of all team members on the LUB homepage.
+You can find a list of all team members on the LUB homepage.

 What we stand for